 BRINGING POWER TO RURAL COMMUNITIES

 The HIDB engages in discussions with the North of Scotland Hydro-Electric Board (NSHEB) about their policy and future programme for providing electricity to small rural communities.
-Given geographical separation from distribution lines and the high costs involved, it is clear that some small communities will not be connected to the Hydro Board grid, and the HIDB investigate potential solutions.
+Given geographical separation from distribution lines and the high costs involved, it's clear that some small communities will not be connected to the Hydro Board grid, and the HIDB investigate potential solutions.
 Schemes for Colonsay and North Ronaldsay, the two largest of the communities affected, are considered by the Board, in technical liaison with NSHEB and the Army.

 -